Mercedes-Benz W196: W196S

-The Mercedes-Benz 300 SLR (W196S) was a 2-seat, 3-litre sports racer derived in 1955 from the W196, sharing most of its drivetrain, chassis, and engine.
-To compete in the World Sportscar Championship, the W196's fuel-injected 2,496.87 cc straight 8 was bored and stroked to 2,981.70 cc, boosting output to 310 bhp (230 kW).
+The Mercedes-Benz 300 SLR (W196S) was a 2-seat, 3-litre sports racer derived in 1955 from the W196 R F1 car, sharing most of its drivetrain, chassis, and Mercedes-Benz M196 engine.
+To compete in the 1955 World Sportscar Championship season, the W196's fuel-injected 2,496.87 cc straight 8 was bored and stroked to 2,981.70 cc.
+Despite reduction of compression and use of regular gas, the power output remained roughly the same, but at lower revs and with higher reliability.
+The sports cars were supposed to succeed in endurance racing that last up to 24 hours.
+The 3.0 engines were successfully tested in the Formula Libre 1955 Buenos Aires Grand Prix that followed the 1955 Argentine Grand Prix and the 1955 1000 km Buenos Aires sports cars race in January 1955.
+Mercedes did not compete in the 1000km sportscar race there in Buenos Aires.

-The W196's monoposto driving position was modified to standard two-abreast seating, headlights were added, and a few other changes made to adapt a strictly track competitor to a 24-hour road/track sports racer.
-The 300 SLR/W196S took sportscar racing by storm in 1955, winning that year's championship before a catastrophic crash and fire at Le Mans ended its domination prematurely.
+The W196's monoposto driving position was modified to standard two-abreast seating, headlights were added, and a few other changes made to adapt a strictly track competitor to a 24-hour road/track sports racer, like a trunk for two spare wheels which was locked by a handle that also served as D sign, the required International vehicle registration code for road legal cars.